MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history-scripting.md

 ### Screenshot

-In the screenshot below, we see that one *Backup* volume is adding about 15 GB per day:
+In the screenshot below, we see the *Backup* volume is adding about 15 GB per day:

 ![Screenshot of PowerShell](media/performance-history/Show-StorageTrend.png)